run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 *   Create a directory _.kube_.
 Copy the Kubernetes configuration file into the directory.
     *   Each Researcher should have a __separate copy__ of the configuration file (as the file stores user defaults.
-    *   The researcher should have write access to the configuration file.
+    *   The Researcher should have write access to the configuration file.
 *   If you choose to locate the file at a different location, you must create a shell variable to point to the configuration file as follows:

         export KUBECONFIG=~/.kube/config